modrinth/docs/docs/modpacks/play.md

 Superpack is an application for extracting/downloading modpacks to directories.

-#### Install through Superpack
+#### Installing through Superpack

-Modpacks can be installed by simply navigating or searching the required modpack.
+Modpacks can be installed by simply searching the ones you want to play.

 ![Superpack homepage](../../static/img/tutorial/superpackHome.png)

-Click on the desired modpack to download and view details!
+Click on a modpack to get to the project details.
+Click the "download" button and the choose a release to install.

 ![Superpack modpack page](../../static/img/tutorial/superpackSearch.jpg)

+#### Installing manually

-In case you want to use ID or slug of the modpack to view it, click on the "Jump to Project" button on the top-right.
+If you have a project ID or slug, click on the "Jump to Project" button and insert it into the text box.

-Also, in case of manual file imports, just switch to "Import from file" page.
+Alternatively, if you have a direct `.mrpack` file, you can go to "Import from file" on the left side.